Exclavia/Kernel-Dev/README.md

 ## About This Repository
-<p> This repository exists solely to **preserve and archive** the original set of tutorials authored by **James Molloy**, which were previously available on his [personal website](http://jamesmolloy.co.uk).
+This repository exists solely to **preserve and archive** the original set of tutorials authored by **James Molloy**, which were previously available on his [personal website](http://jamesmolloy.co.uk).
 As of the time of archiving, the original source appears to be offline or inaccessible.
-These tutorials have historically been a valuable resource for developers, especially those interested in low-level programming and operating system development.</p>
+These tutorials have historically been a valuable resource for developers, especially those interested in low-level programming and operating system development.

-<p> I would like to express **full credit and authorship to James Molloy** for the creation of this work.
+I would like to express **full credit and authorship to James Molloy** for the creation of this work.
 I make **no claim of ownership** over the material contained within this repository.
-This archive has been made available under the [Creative Commons CC0 license](/LICENSE.md), in the spirit of open access and educational preservation.</p>
+This archive has been made available under the [Creative Commons CC0 license](/LICENSE.md), in the spirit of open access and educational preservation.

-<p> If **James Molloy**, as the original author, wishes for this repository to be modified, removed, or taken down for any reason, I will **comply fully and immediately** with any such request.</p>
+If **James Molloy**, as the original author, wishes for this repository to be modified, removed, or taken down for any reason, I will **comply fully and immediately** with any such request.

 For questions, feedback, or takedown requests, I can be reached via:
 - [New issue](https://github.com/Exclavia/Kernel-Dev/issues/new)